towski/masonry-demo-app/README.md

 A bunch of utility functions is in javascripts/utils

 This has only been tested in Chrome 38, but if I get more time I might check Firefox/IE.

+Also I didn't use jQuery because it seems like overkill, and just relied on a few simple utility functions